 The MAP template includes elements to address grazing management that will guide the implementation of specific grazing-related activities developed in concert by the Landlord and the Grazing Operator and to accomplish goals and objectives stated in a more comprehensive, related Resource Management Plan (RMP) for a property or set of properties.
 Not all properties will have an RMP, but it is recommended that one be developed to provide an overarching document outlining the resources, goals, and needs of the property or properties.
 The MAP would then act as a supplement to the RMP on properties that are grazed by livestock.

-The MAP Template (Appendix B) was designed to assist land managers in developing a proper grazing plan to achieve stated goals and objectives for use on a working landscape.
+The MAP Template (APPENDIX D) was designed to assist land managers in developing a proper grazing plan to achieve stated goals and objectives for use on a working landscape.
 The MAP Template details the critical items to be included in a comprehensive MAP.
 The items marked with a corresponding asterisk (*) are critical items that should be included in any MAP (e.g., a simplified version that does not include other items that do NOT have an asterisk).
 The MAP template does not include every possible detail or factor that must be addressed but provides the most common and important topics to include and develop, guiding managers in developing the MAP from resource assessment and management objectives through monitoring and adaptation.

 Land managed by state agencies is often associated with specific management goals and objectives related to the property’s acquisition and Landlord policies, often including uses such as recreation and wildlife habitat, and are usually defined in the comprehensive RMP.
 When grazing management is used as a tool there are generally additional goals and objectives that range from habitat enhancement to fire fuel reduction.
 The objectives should be clearly outlined in the MAP.
 These plans can range from simple to complex, but at the very least they should clearly outline the objectives of the management and how success of these objectives will be measured.
 The plan should define desired and expected grazing management results and the performance standards for each objective that can demonstrate compliance with and effectiveness of the plan.

 The primary focus of the MAP is to guide all parties to collaboratively develop a plan to best achieve stated conservation and sustainability goals.
 The RMAC subcommittee strongly recommends that MAPs be developed by or in concert with a Certified Rangeland Manager (CRM) and with input from an experienced livestock manager, who has the experience necessary to determine the best strategy to achieve the state goals and objectives of the MAP.
 Engagement of a Certified Rangeland Manager is not required in all circumstances but is legally mandated in certain forested landscapes.
-See Chapter V. V. C for more information on the importance of utilizing a CRM to develop MAPs and other grazing recommendations.
+See Chapter V. CERTIFIED RANGELAND MANAGERS for more information on the importance of utilizing a CRM to develop MAPs and other grazing recommendations.
 Additionally, ensuring the Grazing Operator has some flexibility to decide how to graze the land to achieve the desired results—subject to the terms of the MAP and the Agreement—rather than requiring a specific grazing prescription, can be advantageous.
 Monitoring of a grazing prescription (such as on/off dates, numbers of livestock) is focused on compliance rather than on the desired results (such as habitat quality and fuel reduction in the special management areas).

 Purpose of the Management Action Plan (MAP)